 The REN is used to determine the number of devices that may be connected to a telephone line.
 Excessive RENs on a telephone line may result in the devices not ringing in response to an incoming call.
-In most but not all areas, the sum of RENs shou not exceed five (5.0).
+In most but not all areas, the sum of RENs should not exceed five (5.0).
 To be certain of the number of devices that may be connected to a line, as determined by the total RENs, contact the telephone provider.
 For products approved after July 23, 2001, the REN for this product is part of the product identifier that has the format US:AAAEQ##TXXXX.
 The digits represented by ## are the REN without a decimal point (e.g., 03 is a REN of 0.3).
 For earlier products, the REN is separately shown on the label.

 If this equipment causes harm to the telephone network, the telephone company will notify you in advance that temporary discontinuance of service may be required.
 But if advance notice isn't practical, the telephone company will notify the customer as soon as possible.
 Also, you will be advised of your right to file a complaint with the FCC if you believe it is necessary.
 The telephone company may make changes in its facilities, equipment, operations or procedures that could affect the operation of the equipment.
 If this happens the telephone company will provide advance notice in order for you to make necessary modifications to maintain uninterrupted service.
-Please follow instructions for repairing, if any (e.g. battery replacement section); otherwise do not substitute or repair any parts of the device except as specified in this $manual. \ Connection \ to \ party \ line \ service \ is \ subject \ to \ state \ tariffs. \ Contact \ the \ state \ public \ utility \ commission, \ public \ service$ commission or corporation commission for information.
+Please follow instructions for repairing, if any (e.g. battery replacement section); otherwise do not substitute or repair any parts of the device except as specified in this manual.
+Connection to party line service is subject to state tariffs.
+Contact the state public utility commission, public service commission or corporation commission for information.
 This equipment is hearing aid compatible.
 Should you experience trouble with this equipment, please contact Uniden customer service at 800-297-1023.
-If the account of the property ofequipment is causing harm to the telephone network, the telephone company may request that you disconnect the equipment until the problem is resolved.
+If the equipment is causing harm to the telephone network, the telephone company may request that you disconnect the equipment until the problem is resolved.
 NOTICE: According to telephone company reports, AC electrical surges, typically resulting from lightning strikes, are very destructive to telephone equipment connected to AC power sources.
-To minimize damage from these types of surges, a surge
+To minimize damage from these types of surges, a surge arrestor is recommended.